VAX 8000: Memory

-The VAX 8800 and 8700 support one to eight memory array modules; the VAX 8550 and 8500, one to five.
+The VAX 8800 and 8700 support one to eight memory array modules; the VAX 8550 and 8500, one to five memory modules.
 The memory array modules are installed in a dedicated backplane separate from the NMI backplane.
 The VAX 8800 and VAX 8700 support 4 to 32 MB of memory, the VAX 8500 and VAX 8550 4 to 20 MB, using the 4 MB memory module.
 When the 16 MB memory module was introduced, the memory capacity of the VAX 8800 and 8700 increased to 128 MB, and that of the VAX 8550 and 8500 to 80 MB.
 Additionally when the 64 MB memory module was introduced, the memory capacity of the VAX 8800 and 8700 increased to 512 MB and that of the VAX 8550 and 8500 to 320MB.

 The memory system consists of three major parts, a memory controller, a transistor-transistor logic (TTL) bus and one to eight memory array modules.
 The memory controller is implemented with ECL gate arrays and resides on an NMI bus module.
 It implements a TTL bus to which memory array modules are connected.
 Three memory modules were available for the VAX 8800: a 4 MB module, a 16 MB module and a 64 MB module.
 The 4 MB array module is an eight-layer printed circuit board populated by metal oxide semiconductor (MOS) dynamic random access memory (DRAM) devices and medium-scale integration (MSI) FAST transistor-transistor logic (TTL) devices in roughly equal numbers.
 The 16 MB array module is similar to the 4 MB module, but contains eight surface-mounted daughter boards, each containing 2 MB of memory built from DRAMs.